GLWACH's Stand Up for Patient Safety Award

 The program stayed in place within the ward and additional data was collected every 90 days for 12 months, when results showed a 70 percent decrease in medication related errors.

-Following the success of the policy on the medical surgical ward, the hospital safety committee presented the data to the command and it was instituted organization wide in the summer of 2013.
+Following the success of the policy on the medical surgical ward, the hospital safety committee presented the data to the command and the protocol was instituted organization wide.

 (Editor's note: Laura Fowle is the clinical nurse officer in charge of the Medical/Surgical Unit at General Leonard Wood Army Community Hospital)